 wood manufacturing plants using their own wood waste to generate their own steam and electricity.
 The other 20% of wood waste in the United States is used in homes.
 What if i told you that we can solve two problems at a time?
 Well we can by converting garbage into energy yes garbage!
 In 1960 the average American threw away 2.7 pounds of trash a day.
 Today each American throws away about 4.4 pounds of trash every day!
 Of that 1.5 pounds are recycled or composted, but what should we do with the rest?
 Should we let it just pile up in a landfill?
 One option is to burn it.
 Since 85% of our household trash is material that will burn and mostly bogenic or material that is made from biomass.
 Garbage (MSW) is taken to special burning facilities called waste-to-energy plants.
 There are about 86 of these plants in the United States that generate electricity from steam harvested from the heat of burning garbage.
 In 2011 these plants generated 14 billion kilowatt hours of electricity, which is the same used by 1.3

 million homes in the United States.
 Although these plants do make energy they cost more to generate electricity at these plants than it does at coal, nuclear, or hydro power plants it still has a major advantage.
 By burning waste it reduces the amount of garbage we have in landfills.
 In 2011 waste-to-energy plants burned 29 million tons of MSW.
 Burning MSW can reduce the volume of waste by 87%.
 Another form of biomass is biogas.
 In order to get biogas you need to collect gas from landfills.
-Landfills are a source of energy because a
+Landfills are a source of energy because anaerobic bacteria that live in landfills decompose organic waste to produce a gas called biogas that contains methane.
+Landfills collect the methane gas, treat it, and then sell it as a commercial fuel.
+It then can then be burned to generate steam and electricity.
+As of July 2013, there were 621 operational landfill gas projects in the United States.
+California had 77 landfill gas energy

 projects in operation followed by Pennsylvania with 44 and Michigan with 41.
 With all of these great alternatives derived from biomass how much better are they for the environment?
 Biomass has its positives and its negatives like all most energy source there is.
 Using wood, and charcoal made from wood, for heating and cooking can replace fossil fuels and may result in lower CO2 emissions but burning wood in areas that where it is harvested faster than trees can grow it can lead to deforestation.
 By planting fast-growing trees and using fuel-efficient cooking stoves we can stop deforestation and improve the environment.
 Waste-to-energy plants can be hazardous to people and the environment because they release the chemicals and substances from the materials being burned.
 The U.S. EPA has applied strict rules to these plants and requires them to use air pollution control devices to capture their air pollutants.
 Although biomass can be produced into energy from many ways and it does have its drawbacks it has more positives.
 I can see biomass continuing to grow in the recent years.
+Biomass has recently supplied more renewable electricity (biopower) than both wind and solar power combined.
+And I wouldn't be surprised to see it continue since there would be a never ending supply of it just as long as humans are living.

 Sources: